alexewerlof/hnlink/README.md

 If a post has already been submitted, a resubmit counts as an upvote.

+## How does it work?

+Hacker News has at least two endpoints for submitting links:

+1. `submit`: The submit page which is used when clicking on the "Submit" (in the header) once you are logged in: https://news.ycombinator.com/submit
+2. `submitlink`: The submit link page which is used by the official bookmarklet that's linked from the page above: https://news.ycombinator.com/submitlink

+This simple app takes the following two parameters from the form:
+* `u`: The link URL
+* `t`: The link title

+It then uses `encodeURIComponent` to append them to the `submitlink` endpoint above:

+For your privacy, there's no tracking code in this app (as you can see in the code).
+The entire app runs in your browser and there's no backend or storage.

 ## Inspiration

 The idea comes from reverse engineering the official